 The Sabah Wildlife Adventure is a moderately physical trip with some Borneo trekking.
 You will visit a variety of wildlife spotting destinations, from the Kinabatangan River to hidden jungle retreats.
 This is a great trip for solo travellers, couples and families looking for an exciting overland trip traversing the length of Sabah!

-The Penan Tribe Adventure is fantastic trip for anyone wanting to combine their Borneo Trekking adventure with an authentic cultural experience.
+The Penan Tribe Adventure is fantastic trip for anyone wanting to combine their Borneo holiday adventure with an authentic cultural experience.
 Visiting the remote Penan tribe, you will embark on several challenging Borneo trekking days with the original jungle experts.

-To visit Borneo and go on a trek in the jungle is a unique experience, to stand still for just a few minutes and listen to the wildlife around you in the pristine environment of a primary rain forest is a remarkable moment to savour and remember.
-Perhaps one of the most exciting experiences is a night hike with a guide, the cacophony of sound is quite overwhelming.
+Borneo is a rugged island in the Malay archipelago of Southeast Asia (The Indian subcontinent is a southern region and peninsula of Asia ) and is geopolitically shared by Malaysia (the states of Sabah and Sarawak), Indonesia (Kalimantan) and the nation of Brunei.
+It is home to an extremely diverse range of wildlife and boasts wonderful beaches, ancient rainforest, striking mountains and all surrounded by the ocean with some of the finest diving in the world.
+To trek Borneo in the jungle is a unique experience, to stand still for just a few minutes and listen to the wildlife around you in the pristine environment of a primary rainforest is a remarkable moment to savour and remember.
+Perhaps one of the most exciting experiences is a night jungle trek, hike with a guide, the cacophony of sound is quite overwhelming.
 Getting up early to go on a boat ride along the river watching the wildlife so active at that time is another 'bucket list' experience.